 What is a specialist private health insurance policy?

 Some insurers offer specialist policies with a range of terms and conditions.
 Some, for example, may pay particular focus to a certain disease such as cancer or perhaps only cover you if the waiting time on the NHS exceeds 6 to 8 weeks.

 What is the best private health insurance policy in the UK?

 Most people will have heard of Bupa, Axa and Vitality, but there are other lesser-known companies that provide excellent private health insurance and so you should always do a comprehensive comparison before you commit to one insurer.
 The best way to buy private health insurance is to speak to a specialist adviser as they will be able to find you the best policy for your own unique circumstances.
 If you have a set budget, for example, they will shop around to find you the most comprehensive cover to fit your budget.

 We have partnered with one of the UK's leading private health insurance comparison specialists* in order to provide you with the best and cheapest policies available.
-You can either build your own quote or request that an adviser from Assured Futures call you back.
-Once you buy your health insurance plan, you'll receive £100 cashback - offer ends 31st October 2023.
+You can either build your own quote or request that an adviser calls you back.
+Once you buy your health insurance plan, you'll receive £100 cashback - offer ends 30th April 2024.